kam193/autopsy-plugins/README.md

 * Looking for hashes in CIRCL Hashlookup service (via DNS + REST for details)
 * Looking for hashes in CymruMalwareHash (only DNS)

-Currently, plugins use MD5 for checks AND will calculate&save it if it doesn't exist.
-As so, you may need to at least once run the built-in "Hash lookup" module with or before using those modules.
+Currently, plugins use MD5 for checks and will calculate it if it doesn't exist.

+The CIRCL Hashlookup will analyze the trust level delivered from the service, and take actions based on it:

+* < 30: add to untrusted set (notable)
+* 30-49: add to likely untrusted set (likely notable)
+* 50-79: add to likely trusted set AND mark file as known (likely not notable)
+* >= 80: add to trusted set AND mark file as known (not notable)

+The Cymru Malware Hash plugin will mark hits as malware.

 ## Installation
 Copy the directories to `python_modules` folder, e.g. in Linux it could be